josdoaitran/java-for-tester/README.md

 # # # # #
 # # # # #
 ```
-*Command*
+*Command & Hints *

 Your program should use only two output statements, one EACH of the followings:
 System.out.print("# ");   // print # and a space, without newline
 System.out.println();     // print a newline
-* Hints:

-Write a program to print to screen the lines as below:
+* Write a program to print to screen the lines as below:

 ```
 #